The ‘Teen Mom’ Cast Reacts To Javi Marroquin’s Baby News

-Javi Marroquin is expecting his second child with girlfriend Lauren Comeau and his Teen Mom co-stars couldn’t be happier for him.
+Javi Marroquin is expecting his second child with girlfriend Lauren Comeau, and his Teen Mom co-stars couldn’t be happier for him.

-After both Kailyn Lowry and Briana DeJesus wished their ex the best as he and Comeau prepare for the birth of their child later this year, Teen Mom OG stars Tyler Baltierra and Taylor McKinney shared kind words with their fellow reality star on their Twitter pages.
+After both Kailyn Lowry and Briana DeJesus wished their ex the best, as he and Comeau prepare for the birth of their child later this year, Teen Mom OG stars Tyler Baltierra and Taylor McKinney shared kind words with their fellow reality star on their Twitter pages.

 According to a report by OK!
 Magazine on May 31, the Teen Mom stars’ tweets were prompted by a message shared by Marroquin on May 30 in which he said that while some followers have had bad reactions to his baby news, the majority of his fans have been completely supportive and excited for him.